car251290/React-NewPortfolio/README.md

 # React-NewPortfolio
-I will use Gatby.js to create a new portfolio
+I will use Gatby.js to create a new portfolio with new futures and it will be using JavaScript.
 To show my projects, I will step and step what I stole for make Gastby.js

 The documentation to use this Application for my portfolio and telling my skills of developers